vectier/springpress/README.md

 ## Usage

-*Assume you will create a dog controller that sends a response of the dog name when requesting to `/dog/name`.*
+*Assume you are creating a dog controller that sends a response of the dog's name when requesting to `/dog/name`.*

 ### Server

-First, you need to create a main class that extends class `Springpress`.
+First, you need to create a main class that extends `Springpress` class.
 This class will store all of your things. *e.g. services, controllers, repositories initialization*.

 ```ts
 import { Springpress } from 'springpress';